 - 2 cups chicken broth About 2 cups (home made is the best!) you could use ham stock/broth, or just water if necessary.

-- 1 tbsp turmeric Omit if you don't like turmeric!
+- 1 tbsp turmeric Optional

 - 3 cups black bean broth A little more or less is fine.
 If you are using canned beans, I recommend reserving some beans and pureeing the rest with the juice.
 Save some whole beans to add later for texture.
 I estimate it will take 3 cans of beans to get enough broth.
-Instructions in post above.

 - 1 cup water